 Speed is of the essence in contesting: we want to make as many QSOs as we can, as quickly and efficiently as possible, so we tend not to repeat stuff unnecessarily, or exchange superfluous information.
 Please don’t get into silly habits such as saying “My number to you is ...” or “Roger roger, good luck in the contest” on every contact.
 There’s no need to swap names and QTHs, or tell the other person what equipment you are using - it just wastes time during the contest.
 Competitive entrants stick to the bare minimum meaning callsigns, reports and serial numbers.
 You can always catch up for a chat after it’s all over, and swap tall tales about your experiences in the contest!

 Being called by a non-contester who expects a conventional QSO and doesn’t understand that you are in the contest can be challenging, especially if you are keen on doing well or winning.
 Our advice is to be patient.
 Politely explain that you are in the Oceania DX contest and just need to quickly exchange reports and serial numbers.
 As it is probably their first QSO in the contest, prompt them to give you “serial number 1”.
 Tell them you would love to catch up with them after the contest for a chat.
+Encourage them to hunt around for other entrants to contact.
 Please don’t be grumpy or rude.
 Remember that you too were a non-contester once!

 Rest, catch up with sleep and preferably get ready to repeat the the process on CW during the following weekend.
 If CW is not your thing, you don’t have to operate the CW event as well (each event is scored independently), but it’s a good chance to practice CW and contesting, to work some juicy DX, and most of all it’s fun!